 New Zealand is famous for its adrenaline adventures, especially bungee jumping!
 The first commercial bungee jump was made by AJ Hackett on the Kawarau Bridge in Queenstown back in 1988.

-AJ Hackett got inspired by the cultural “bungee” jumps performed in Vanuatu with just tree vines tied to their feet.
+AJ Hackett was inspired by the cultural “bungee” jumps performed in Vanuatu with just tree vines tied to the feet.

 5. The “Fake” Kiwi

 The kiwi fruit is not native to New Zealand.
-It’s actually from China, but it was named after the kiwi bird.
+It’s actually from China, but it was named after the Kiwi bird.
+The fruit didn’t arrive in New Zealand until the early 20th century, and the name “kiwifruit” became widely used in 1959.

 6. Such Clear Water